IvoryHeart/litally-app/README.md

 ### Local installation

 Run `npm install` to install all required packages.
-Run `npm run build` to build the app
+Run `npm run local-build` to build the app
 Run `npm start` to start the server.

 The app expects a local `.env` file.
 Each repo has its `.env.sample`, change the values as needed.